CodersSquad/computer-graphics/simulation-drawing/animation.md

 There are 2 types on methods to construct motion sequences:

 - **Real-time animation**, where each stage of the sequence is _viewed as it is created_.
-It mus be _generated at a rate_ that is compatible with the constraints of the _refresh rate_.
+It must be _generated at a rate_ that is compatible with the constraints of the _refresh rate_.

 - **frame-by-frame animation**, ach frame of the motion is _separately generated and stored_.
 Later, the frames can be _recorded on film_, or they can be _displayed consecutively_ on a video monitor in _“real-time playback”_ mode.